The Library's services during the COVID-19 Pandemic

 - The Albert Alphin Library in 8 Fenway will be inaccessible to patrons.
 However, the collection can be accessed through our Library Takeout service.

 - We will continue to offer remote support options.

 The staff of The Library

 Library Instruction, Outreach, and Support

 We are a team of librarians who support the Berklee community through teaching, consultation, and outreach.
-We offer one-on-one research support, lead and design instructional sessions, and create online tools that support research and learning.
+For Spring 2021, we offer online versions of our usual services via Zoom or Google Hangouts, including providing one-on-one research support, leading and designing instructional sessions, and creating online tools that support research and learning.
 We engage with the Berklee community through outreach by participating in campus events and serving on committees in order to learn how we can enhance The Library’s collections and services.

 Ways to Get Help

 You can request our services in a variety of ways:

 Meet the Team

 Brendan Higgins (firstname.lastname@example.org) Faculty Liaison and Outreach Librarian